 However, it's worth noting that the benefits of investing in a 401(k) are magnified over longer time horizons; investors who are close to retirement will benefit less from the tax deferral of a traditional 401(k) simply because the money will have less time to compound in the account.
 Moreover, such investors may value tax diversification in retirement.
 By investing in a taxable account, they'll be able to avoid required minimum distributions and pay capital gains taxes--rather than ordinary income taxes--when they eventually withdraw the money.
 If that's the case, they may want to prioritize investing in a taxable (nonretirement) account over making additional 401(k) contributions as they get close to retirement.

-Investors who have already made the maximum 401(k) contribution of $18,000 ($24,000 if over age 50) can contribute at an even higher level--up to $53,000 in total contributions in 2015--provided their plans allow for contributions of aftertax 401(k) dollars.
+Investors who have already made the maximum 401(k) contribution of $19,500 ($26,000 if older than 50) can contribute at an even higher level--up to $57,000 in total contributions in 2020--provided their plans allow for contributions of aftertax 401(k) dollars.
 Those aftertax 401(k) contributions can eventually be converted to Roth IRA assets once the investor has retired, left the company, or is taking in-service distributions from their plans.

 Such contributions will tend to be less attractive for investors who have particularly poor or costly 401(k) plans; the costs of investing in a very poor plan have the potential to erode the eventual tax savings associated with having more Roth assets.

 Investing inside of a taxable (nonretirement) account offers the most possible flexibility, albeit without the tax breaks that accompany the aforementioned investment wrappers.
 Not only can you invest in nearly anything inside of a taxable account, but there are no withdrawal requirements either.
 You can pull the money out whenever you need it, but you can also let it build for as long as you want; any taxable assets that your heirs inherit from you will receive a step-up in basis, too.
-And while you'll need to invest aftertax dollars in the account, you'll owe capital gains taxes (lower than ordinary income taxes, and 0% for investors in the 10% and 15% income tax brackets) when you sell.
+And while you'll need to invest aftertax dollars in the account, you'll owe capital gains taxes (lower than ordinary income taxes) when you sell.
 This article hails some of the important benefits that come along with taxable accounts.